-Requirement: Run PowerShell Script in SharePoint Online.
+Requirement: Run PowerShell Script in SharePoint Online

 How to Run a PowerShell Script for SharePoint Online?

-Unlike SharePoint On-premises PowerShell scripts that must be executed only from the server from SharePoint farm, SharePoint Online PowerShell scripts can be run from the client-side (from your desktops!) when necessary modules are installed.
+Unlike SharePoint On-premises PowerShell scripts that must be executed only from the server from the SharePoint farm, SharePoint Online PowerShell scripts can be run from the client-side (from your desktops!) when necessary modules are installed.
 This article is written for absolute beginners who need to run PowerShell scripts for SharePoint Online.

 Step 1: Install necessary PowerShell Modules for SharePoint Online